 In the state of Texas, four kinds of insurers are allowed to offer commercial general liability insurance.
 We will look at two of them here.

-Commercial general liability insurance policies offered by licensed insurers must have as part of the policy these provisions, which have been mandated by the legislature:
+General liability insurance coverage offered by licensed insurers must have as part of the policy these provisions, which have been mandated by the legislature:

-Coverage may not be cancelled by the insurer after 60 days from the effective date of the policy except for the following reasons:
+Coverage may not be canceled by the insurer after 60 days from the effective date of the policy except for the following reasons:

 Furthermore, the insurer is required to give at least 60 days written notice of its non-renewal and specify the reason it will not renew.